seveirbian/unis/documents/unis-unisctl.md

   images     List images in remote registry
   nodes      Display the status of all edge nodes
   ps         List containers
-  pull(discard)       Pull an image from registry
+  pull       Pull an image from registry
   push       Push an image to registry
   rmi        Remove one or more images in remote registry
   run        Run a container on a edge node